benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

     addss %xmm0, %xmm1
     movss %xmm0, 16(%rcx)

 There is also some archaic floating point arithmetic which is horribly slow, but it can work on 80 bit floats.
-If you ever see anything like Check ou
+If you ever see anything like `fld` or `fadd`, then you can check it out [here](https://docs.oracle.com/cd/E18752_01/html/817-5477/eoizy.html).

 ### References